How to Become a Trusted Advisor

-The benefits from a business development perspective are clear: if you're the first port of call for a client with a critical business problem then you're in a tremendous position to help shape that client's thinking, to build a deep understanding of the situation, and to establish strong credibility through the discussions.
+The benefits are crystal clear: if you're the first port of call for a client with a critical business problem then you're in a tremendous position to help shape that client's thinking, to build a deep understanding of the situation, and to establish strong credibility through the discussions.

 In other words, you'll be in pole position to win any related work.

 And if you’ve established a position of being able to help and offer good advice across a broad range of issues – not just in your own specialism – then you become an indispensable partner – not just a supplier.

 But becoming a trusted advisor doesn’t happen overnight.

 The position’s got to be earned – and that takes time and it takes consistent action.

 The clues to what to focus on are in the name – trusted advisor.

 You must establish both a trust-based relationship with your client; and you must be viewed as a source of valuable advice.

 Building trust comes from demonstrating and proving trustworthiness over time to your clients.

 That means repeatedly demonstrating that you understand them, you have their best interests at heart, and you'll deal with them with candour: always being honest about what you can and cannot do, and taking a long term perspective rather than seeing them as a short-term sales prospect.